More Interesting Info...

 Blue Quondong to most folks, but also Elaeocarpus grandis, Blue fig, Blue marble tree, Silver Quandong and Blueberry Ash being the most common names I have come across.

-I do not guarantee success with these, and cannot even really give you a time line to be honest.
+I do NOT guarantee success with these, and cannot even really give you a germination time line to be honest.

 I had a friend tell me they tried for years, both fresh and old rotten pods, and never had any successes.
 I had another say every nut produced on or 2 shoots which they later separated and potted up, but it did take 6-8months.